 Now, look at the example data of the same thing.

 If you insert the chart and trend line for this data set, we will get the below kind of chart.

-If you look at the linear line and dot of our data set, it seems to be a not exact relationship at all between the two sets of data points.
+If you look at the linear line and dot of our data set, it seems to be not an exact relationship at all between the two sets of data points.

 These kinds of data sets are called excel “Non-Linear Regression” data points.

 Now we will see another example of this excel non-linear regression data point.
 Consider the below data.

 Above is the data of Rain Fall and Crops Purchased data.

 - Now we need to see the relationship between rainfall and crops purchased.
 For this, create a scattered chart.

 - Insert a linear line for the chart.

-As we can for the same set of rainfall different crop quantities are purchased for the same rainfall set.
-For example, look at the rainfall at 20, in this rainfall range crop purchased quantities are 4598, 3562, and 1184.
+As we can for the same set of rainfall, different crop quantities are purchased for the same rainfall set.
+For example, look at the rainfall at 20; in this rainfall range, crop purchased quantities are 4598, 3562, and 1184.

 This may be due to the season as well.
-Rain could be the same amount but due to different time frame farers have purchased different quantities.
+Rain could be the same amount, but due to different time frames, farers have purchased different quantities.

 Things to Remember

 - Linear and non-linear are two different things from each other.

 - A strong statistical background is required to understand these things.

 - Understand what linear regression is before learned about non-linear.

 This has been a guide to Non-Linear Regression in Excel.
 Here we discuss how to do non-linear regression in excel along with examples and downloadable excel template.
 You may learn more about excel from the following articles –